winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

     There are some excellent log search and analysis tools (Elasticsearch etc.) that can provide you with automatic assistance.
 Also, there’s plenty of complete solutions (Splunk, Graylog, Loggly, Sumo Logic etc.) with all the sophisticated capabilities needed for log management.
 You should perform a cost-benefit analysis and choose an appropriate tool wisely.

     Keep in mind that you would also need a team of skilled people that know how to set it up, monitor and tune it.
-More importantly to take decisions and act upon the provided insights by evaluating them.
+And more importantly to take decisions and act upon the provided insights by evaluating them.

 - **Combine log analytics with visual exploration** - Visual representations can better convey findings from your underlying log data.